ThaddeusTreloar/data-in-motion-cdc-demo/README.md

 ## Spinning up the deployment

-Once you have completed the setup, run the following setup command:
+Once you have completed the setup, run the following infrastructure startup command:
 ```
 cc_up.sh
 ```
 This will initialise the Confluent Cloud environment, along with all dependencies.
-It will then run the streaming apps from the inital deployment in the blog, ready to start tinkering.

 ## Running the demo